istio/istio.io/content/en/docs/tasks/security/authentication/mtls-migration/index.md

 [this section](/docs/tasks/security/authentication/mtls-migration/#enable-mutual-tls-for-a-service),
 which instructs the process using simple examples.

-* Or, if you want to enfoce mutual TLS for the entire cluster, you can go to [this section](/docs/tasks/security/authentication/mtls-migration/#globally-enable-mutual-tls-for-the-cluster).
+* Or, if you want to enable mutual TLS for the entire cluster, you can go to [this section](/docs/tasks/security/authentication/mtls-migration/#globally-enable-mutual-tls-for-the-cluster).

 ## Enable mutual TLS for a service

-In this section, you can try out the migration process by deploying a cluster with PERMISSIVE mode, creating sample workloads and modifying the DestinationPolicies and MeshPolicies to enforce STRICT mutual TLS between the workloads.
+In this section, you can try out the migration process by creating sample workloads and modifying the DestinationPolicies and MeshPolicies to enforce STRICT mutual TLS between the workloads.

 ### Set up the cluster